 3. What is it like to live in Portugal?

 Each person has different perspectives about living in Portugal.
-Lisbon, as well as the whole country itself, is a great place to work within HR industry because there are many opportunities for people with languages.
+Lisbon, as well as the whole country itself, is a great place to work within the HR industry because there are many opportunities for people with languages.
 It is also becoming a multi-cultural city with great weather and beaches.

 4. What is the Portuguese culture like?